-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of the Company and, beginning March 2, 2020, its wholly owned subsidiaries Instil Bio U.K. (formerly Immetacyte) and Complex Therapeutics, LLC.
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of the Company and its wholly owned subsidiaries Instil Bio (UK) Ltd. (formerly Immetacyte Ltd. ("Immetacyte")) and Complex Therapeutics, LLC.
+Immetacyte was acquired on March 2, 2020 and Complex Therapeutics, LLC was incorporated on October 14, 2020.
 All intercompany balances and transactions have been eliminated in consolidation.